Chocominticecream/mintenjoyers/README.md

 A generic repository where we try out a test webpage.
-We didn't go very far before settling on a prototype
+We didn't go very far before settling on a template